 9K then contours above the Shadow Lake trail to end on Blazing Saddles

 at mile 5.2.
 Go left uphill to head for Scott's Pass and the Wasatch Crest

 or Pinecone.
 Downhill will take you to the Shadow Lake trail where you can

 connect to Keystone.

 North slopes tend to have mature forest.

-A hard right turn from the northwest end of 9K (at McConkey's) takes you
+A hard right turn at mile 1.8 of 9K (at McConkey's) takes you

 downhill on Black Forest.
 It starts out mellow, but there will be steep

 rooty sections that warrant an expert rating.
 Black Forest joins TG2,

 coming in from your right.
 (Resist the temptation to take TG2 south for a